keechma/keechma/guides/01-introduction.md

 - **Subscriptions**: functions that return a subset of the application state to the UI components.
 - **Entity DB**: stores the application entities.
     + Entites of the same type with the same identity will be stored only once and referenced from the collections or named item slots.
-    + When subscriptions query the Entity DB they get the real entities back (based on the collection name or named item slot).
     + Entity state in the Entity DB is be automatically propagated to all collections or named item slots that reference that entity.
 - **UI component system**: a set of utilites that allow you to write decoupled, reusable components.
 Each component declares it's dependencies which are injected to the component when the application is started.